tomlockwood/jekyll-rpg/README.md

 ## Feature roadmap

 * Represent relationship between geographical locations in a hierarchical way for easy navigation.
-* Make a DM block filter and clearly highlight DM only content in boxes or similar.
 * Make references table more customizeable and potentially even a template-able thing.
 * Strikethrough on links to collection documents that do not exist